 I also know that there is a fine line that can too easily be crossed, where criticism becomes hatred or distain.
 As Christians, we are asked to be careful about that line and to “gently” and with “respect” give our response (1 Peter 3:15 NIV).
 I know it is not always easy.

-Most of us are familiar with the Biblical conflict that is associated between Samaria and Jerusalem.
-When the 12 tribes of Israel divided into two kingdoms.
-The northern kingdom, called Israel, established its capital first at Shechem, a revered site in Jewish history, and later at the hilltop city of Samaria.
+Most of us are familiar with the Biblical conflict that is associated between Samaria and Jerusalem, when the 12 tribes of Israel divided into two kingdoms.
+The northern kingdom of Israel, established its capital first at Shechem, a revered site in Jewish history, and later at the hilltop city of Samaria, where as the southern Nation of Israel (Judea) continued to worship at Jerusalem.
+Check this link for a more thorough history.
 There are countless modern parallels to the Jewish-Samaritan enmity—indeed, wherever peoples are divided by racial and ethnic barriers.
 Perhaps that’s why the Gospels and Acts provide so many instances of Samaritans coming into contact with the message of Jesus.
 It is not the person from the radically different culture on the other side of the world that is hardest to love, but the nearby neighbour whose skin colour, language, rituals, values, ancestry, history, and customs are different from one’s own.